 Feed Two Birds brings fresh organic produce, grown by individuals experiencing homelessness in our transitional employment program, to other underserved individuals across Santa Cruz County.
 Given the rising cost of groceries, access to fresh, organic food for vulnerable populations is especially important.

-1) Enable Homeless Garden Project trainees to grow thousands of pounds of healthy organic vegetables and fruits, and
+1) Enable Homeless Garden Project trainees to grow thousands of pounds of healthy organic vegetables and fruits on our new permanent home footprint, and

 Through the Feed Two Birds program, your donation has double the impact.
 Each dollar you donate supports the Project’s transitional employment and job training program and allows for the sharing of food grown at the garden throughout the community.